- Home

 Material Insights

-The glass wool segment held the largest revenue market share of 29.7% in 2024, owing to its widespread use in residential, commercial, and industrial construction projects.
+Based on material, the glass wool segment led the market with the largest revenue share of 29.5% in 2025 and is expected to grow at a CAGR of 5.1% over the forecast period, owing to its widespread use in residential, commercial, and industrial construction projects.
 Its superior thermal and acoustic performance, non-combustibility, and affordability make it one of the most preferred insulation materials across global markets.
 Moreover, glass wool is easy to install, compatible with various building structures, and widely available.
 Growing emphasis on energy efficiency and indoor comfort in both new builds and retrofit projects continues to support demand.
 Manufacturers are also expanding production capacities and introducing eco-friendly versions, further strengthening segment leadership.

 The EPS segment is expected to grow at the fastest CAGR of 6.8% over the forecast period, due to increasing adoption in external wall insulation systems, roofing, and foundation applications.
 EPS offers excellent insulation efficiency, lightweight construction, and cost-effectiveness, making it suitable for large-scale residential and commercial development.
 Growing use in energy-efficient building envelopes and green construction initiatives is boosting demand.
 Furthermore, advancements in modified EPS formulations with enhanced fire resistance and moisture control are broadening end use potential.
 Rapid urbanization in emerging markets is also driving strong consumption growth in coming years.